Chapter

 What does John 6:64 mean?

-Here, Jesus is speaking to His "disciples" in a very broad sense.
-In context, this term refers to all of the people who have been tagging along and listening to His teaching.
+Here, Jesus is speaking to His "disciples" in a broad sense.
+In context, this term refers to all the people who have been tagging along and listening to His teaching.
 The core group of twelve men, on the other hand, will be specifically addressed after many of these other "disciples" turn and walk away.

 Expand